erjank/teaching/memory.md

     of doing things initially slows people down–if a student is trying to make sense of basic economics, asking them to figure out how to draw their thoughts at the same time is an unfair load.
+    FIXME: Neil Brown is sceptical of whether novices can effectively map their understanding, since introspection and explanation of understanding are generally more advanced skills than understanding itself.

 > **Meetings, Meetings, Meetings**
 >